linainsaf/datascienceforall/docs/en/ml/ml.md

 ### Supervised Learning

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/iPj5oRtJzQGxwzuCKV" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-n this type of learning, the model learns to predict an output from an input using a training data set that contains examples of known inputs and outputs.
+In this type of learning, the model learns to predict an output from an input using a training data set that contains examples of known inputs and outputs.
 The model then adjusts its parameters to minimize prediction error.

 <br />
 Here are some supervised machine learning models: